Kadle11/Misc/RelevenceBasedSearch/ReadMe.md

 The First line containing the string to be queried.
 The Query strings can have whitespaces but No New Line Characters, "Hello World" is a Valid Query.

-Sample Input and Output files have been included in the Zip.
+Sample Input and Output files have been included.

 The relevance criteria considered are number of occurrences, whether the string/word occurs in the title, longest common word (Not Subtring, ie, If the query string is 'Hello World', then the program searches for 'Hello World', 'Hello' and 'World')